Why there is no best time to visit Iceland

-This is a perfect time to travel around the island and see some of the turning orange, red and yellow colors as the plants and trees begin to turn before winter.
+This is a perfect time to travel around the island and see some of the plants and trees begin to turn orange, red and yellow before winter.
 This is also a great time to visit little villages and towns and experience Icelandic cultural life.

 Yep, prices have just drop during this season.
 And it is really good if you’re traveling in Iceland on a budget, for more tips on saving money during your trip, just read our dedicated article: Budget Tips

 There are less touristic crowds, and it’s a great time to take some time to yourself to really soak in all the little things around you.

 The winter months in Iceland obviously include more severe winter conditions and negative temperatures, but this is also the time in Iceland when the days are much shorter.